vegaprotocol/documentation/docs/api/overview.md

 ### Transaction hashes
 Once a transaction has been successfully submitted to the chain, you receive the transaction's hash from the wallet.
 A transaction hash is a unique identifier for the transaction, and can be used to find that transaction and check its status on a Vega block explorer.
 Note that a transaction can only be seen by the block explorer once it's been processed by the network and been propagated to the Vega node on the block explorer backend.

-Depending on transaction type, most will be given a deterministic ID, derived from the signature, which is specific to the object the transaction creates once it's processed.
+Depending on transaction type, most will be given a deterministic ID, which can be derived by calculating the SHA-3-256 hash of the signature in the transaction, and is specific to the object the transaction creates once it's processed.

 You can use that object-specific ID with the relevant endpoint to then get richer, more detailed information about it.

+The following IDs are derived deterministically:

+* Chain event
+* Asset transfer
+* Order submission
+* Order amendment
+* Order cancellation
+* Withdrawal
+* Governance proposal
+* Liquidity provision
+* Liquidity provision amendment
+* Batch market order

 For example, a submitted order will receive an order ID once the transaction to submit the order has been accepted into a block.
 You can use the REST endpoint to [get order by ID](./rest/data-v2/trading-data-service-get-order.api.mdx).